Barney, Betty, and the Beetle

 Betty had been enjoying the conversation immensely up to that point.
 But now, things took an unexpected turn for the worse and she found herself being yelled at and attacked by a rabid Beetle lover.
 She responded appropriately,

 Barney fell to the ground.

 One of the unfortunate discoveries for Barney was that Betty was a sensible woman, particularly in the area of self-defense.
-Earlier in her life she had made herself available to the tutelage of one Bob Matsomoto, the town's leading Karate expert and gardener.
+Earlier in her life she had made herself available to the tutelage of one Hutso Matsomoto, the town's leading Karate expert and gardener.
 She had learned well and responded in kind.

 Basically, as far as Barney can recall, as he shot toward her, he found a sudden surge of pain occurring in his solar plexus; it was extremely uncomfortable and sufficiently debilitating to render him a limp rag of a man on the floor.
 He groaned loudly, "Uuuaghghghahgh," and then coughed.